 Scottish Income Tax

 Scotland has 6 income tax bands with different rates to the rest of the UK.
-See exactly how much tax you'll pay and compare with English rates.
+See how much how much tax you'll pay and compare with English rates.

 Quick Comparison